CoNarrative/glujs-guide/guide.md

   *   `ajax` - makes a call that is scoped to the view model and has a few convenience hooks
   *   `model` - makes a child model that is appropriately parented to the current view model
-  *   `localize` - returns the value for the provided localization key and provides the localizer with the current context
+  *   `localize` - returns the value for the provided localization key and provides the localizer with the current context.
+See the [Localization](#localization) section.
   *   `confirm` - asks for a confirmation from the user
   *   `message` - returns a message to the user
   *   `open` - opens a user pop-up screen that is itself a view model